siondawson/milestone-project-3/readme.md

 ## Home Page

 Simple landing page with image of one of Cardiffs premier venues.
 Text explaining purpose of website with button prompt for user to view all events.
 'How it works' section added towards completion of project.
-See differnces to design section.
+See differences to design section.

 Log in not required.